dandelion25/grimworld-lasguns-mjeiouwsfork/README.md

 # grimworld-lasguns-mjeiouwsfork

 Hi!
-This is a somewhat outdated fork of [Sparky](https://steamcommunity.com/profiles/76561199057353785)'s wonderful mod [Grimworld Lasguns](https://steamcommunity.com/sharedfiles/filedetails/?id=2894628781&searchtext=lasguns).
+This is a somewhat (very) outdated fork of [Sparky](https://steamcommunity.com/profiles/76561199057353785)'s wonderful mod [Grimworld Lasguns](https://steamcommunity.com/sharedfiles/filedetails/?id=2894628781&searchtext=lasguns).

 Most of the changes I've made:
 - added a new damagedef which leaves shredded injuries (pulse lasers kaboomy) in flesh and burns on bones and mechanoids!
 It is affected by sharp armour.